 The Templars built temples which only the initiated could enter; embraced Gnosticism and became affiliated with the Assassins (a group of Muslim jihadists).
 They “were said to practice phallicism or sex worship and Satanism and to venerate ‘The Baphomet’ the idol of the Luciferians” (Edith Miller, Occult Theocrasy, Lady Queenborough, 1993, 144).
 There were reports about homosexual orgies been performed in their secret rites which compelled King Philip IV of France to launch an investigation.

-A seal used by the Templars shows two knights riding on a single horse, with the hand of one on the private part of the other man.
+A seal used by the Templars shows two knights riding on a single horse, with the hand of the first man on the other man’s genital.
 In 1307, the Templars were arrested and brought before the Inquisition where they confessed to rites involving urinating on the crucifix and sodomy.
 Their Grand Master, Jacques DeMolay, was found guilty of being a homosexual, paedophile (lover of young boys) and worshipper of Baphomet, a deity with a half male- half female goat form.
 DeMolay and 3 others were burnt at stake on March 18, 1314.

 The surviving Templars went underground with their cult.
 In the 17th century, they merged with the Rosicrucians who adhered the occult teachings Christian Rosenkreuz learnt from Egypt and Syria.
 During this period, skepticism was growing in Europe and stone masons were faced with the decline of the building of church cathedrals.
 To keep their profession alive, the masons began to admit outsiders into their ranks.